mespe/mespe.github.io/content/post/future_of_r.md

    data.frame.
 The art of programming in R is being replaced with learning the tidyverse patterns for R.

-5. It could be argued that by increasing the audience and diversity of the R community, the tidyverse has ensured that it will remain relevant because there are just so many more people using R. Hadley makes this point, and I agree - the increase in both the size and the diversity of the R community has been incredible.
+5. By increasing the audience and diversity of the R community, the tidyverse has ensured that it will remain relevant because there are just so many more people using R. Hadley makes this point in the interview, and I agree - the increase in both the size and the diversity of the R community has been incredible.
 R being the domain language of only statisticians and "serious" programmers was not good for R's long-term future.
+This relates to my [previous thoughts on the tidyverse](/post/quick_tidy_thoughts/) - namely that the community expansion has been an unqualified and immense success, and has happened in large part because of the work of Hadley, R Ladies, etc.

 Like much of the world, it is hardly clear cut.
 Undoubtedly, there have been massive benefits to R and the community from the tidyverse.
-Many people are using R that would not otherwise, and the world is better off having more people embrass a code-based, reproducible system.
+Many people are using R that would not otherwise, and the world is better off having more people embrace a code-based, reproducible system.

 But have these benefits come at a cost?
 Is RStudio and the tidyverse eroding R's long-term prospects, or have they saved R from obscurity?
 Unfortunately, I think only time will tell.